Major duties and responsibilities include (but are not limited to):

 - Selected applicants will be required to complete an online onboarding process

-applicants must meet all requirements by the closing date of this announcement.RESUME REQUIREMENTS - Your resume must include the following information for each job listed:
+applicants must meet all requirements by the closing date of this announcement.EXPERIENCE:

 Your qualifications will first be evaluated against the prescribed screen out element, which usually appears as question 1 in the on-line questionnaire.
 Those applicants who appear to possess at least the minimal acceptable qualification requirement are considered for further rating; those who do not are rated ineligible and are eliminated.
 The potential eligibles are then rated against the remainder of the Job Elements: